Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_w_cftutil.md

 ---

-    title: Setting unified configuration  values
+    title: "Setting unified configuration  values"
-    linkTitle: Using CFTUTIL to set UCONF values
+    linkTitle: "Modifying UCONF fields with CFTUTIL"
-    weight: 260
+    weight: 250

----
-From a command line window, you can use the CFTUTIL utility to view and modify UCONF parameters.
+---From a command line window, you can use the CFTUTIL utility to view and modify UCONF parameters.
 To view the contents and types of variables, you can create a list.
 Enter the command: